 - Graph and Webhooks across sites and lists.

 - SharePoint Framework for SharePoint 2016 on premise with Feature Pack 2.

 SharePoint is Quickly Becoming a Tour de Force

 At Metalogix, we’re really excited to begin working with all of the newest features on SharePoint.
 Whether you’re looking to enhance your workflow with new web parts or share content seamlessly across a number of different devices and users, the latest update lets you do it all.

 Even if it takes Microsoft a few months to roll out the update completely, consultants, systems integrators, and consumers can look forward to supplementing their work environment with new enablement enhancements on SharePoint.

 For more information on what’s new in SharePoint, head to the Metalogix blog, follow the conversation at the Tech Community, and check out the latest videos on the Microsoft Mechanics YouTube channel.

-Alistair has worked in various capacities in multiple verticals from retail – manufacturing to government, spanning 50 to 50000 users utilizing all aspects of pure Enterprise Information Management.
-His current position as an Office Servers MVP in Johannesburg, South Africa, provides him with a mechanism to assist companies with designing their Microsoft productivity stack using “best of breed”, proven methodologies to foster innovation and growth through an ECM framework while incorporating a Knowledge Management strategy.
-It is with this vision that he strives to provide customers with a platform for Business Productivity Enrichment, establishing communities of practice through proper analysis and building a knowledge economy that is both quantifiable and achievable.
+Alistair Pugin is an Office Servers MVP based in Johannesburg, South Africa.
+He has worked in various capacities in multiple verticals spanning between 50 to 50,000 users utilizing all aspects of pure Enterprise Information Management.
+His current position provides him with a mechanism to assist companies with designing their Microsoft productivity stack using “best of breed” proven methodologies to foster innovation and growth through an ECM framework, while incorporating a Knowledge Management strategy.
+With this vision, he strives to provide customers with a platform for Business Productivity Enrichment, establishing communities of practice through proper analysis and building a knowledge economy that is both quantifiable and achievable.